QUEM DEI DILIGUNT ...

 Gaston de Foix, Duke of Nemours ... ... and his death

 Coming back to Jakob, you may well ask what caused him to brazenly attack a seemingly unassailable wall of muskets and lances.
 In fact, there is a story behind it.
 Just the day before, a dépêche was delivered to him, transmitted through the enemy lines.
-The sender was a certain Hieronymus de Vieh, Spain's representative at the Holy Sea, but at the same time Maximilian's secret agent there.
+The sender was a certain Hieronymus de Vieh, Spain's representative at the Holy Sea, but at the same time, Maximilian's secret agent there.
 He informed Jakob that a truce between the Empire and Venice had been agreed in Rome two days earlier and urged him to withdraw his regiment from the French army forthwith.

-This message put Jakob in serious quandary.
+This message put Jakob in a serious quandary.
 Whom of his Masters to follow?
 His Emperor, to whom he had sworn his oath of fealty (Maximilian was de jure his feudal Lord, since Jakob was Imperial Knight) and who had honoured him with the title of "Truchsess" (Seneschal); or the King of France, who had him under contract, had financed his regiment and never failed to pay his soldiers their due?
 He decided to let Bayard in on the secret message and ask for his advice.
 Not unexpectedly, the latter entreated him not to desert the French army on the evening of a battle and ensured him of the King's eternal gratitude for such a noble decision.

 -o-

-We set out to picture the deeds of a valiant mercenary entrepreneur, but ended up by portraying three heroic warriors.
+We set out to picture the deeds of a valiant mercenary entrepreneur but ended up portraying three heroic warriors.
 Two of them died in Ravenna, but the third lived to fight another decade.
 It is Bayard we have to thank for having access to details about the fate of the other two.
 His aide-de-camps (calling himself "Le loyal serviteur") kept copious notes during all his campaigns.
-Just three years after Bayard's death (at the crossing of river Sesia in 1524), he published his biography, based on the material contained in his notes.
+Just three years after Bayard's death (at the crossing of river Sesia in 1524), he published his biography based on the material contained in his notes.

 This opus raised the valiant chevalier to eternal fame.
-Ever since, Bayard is known as the famous "Chevalier sans peur et sans reproche" (Der Ritter ohne Furcht und Tadel; The Knight in Shiny Armour).
+Ever since, Bayard has been known as the famous "Chevalier sans peur et sans reproche" (Der Ritter ohne Furcht und Tadel; The Knight in Shiny Armour).
 More importantly, for the present context, it also put a glow on the brethren-in-arm he admired, foremost among them "Le Capitaine Jacob", as he is called in the notes.

-It is an irony of history that, at a time when modern warfare found its roots, with large armies that counted tens of thousand of soldiers pitted against each other in battle, a majority of them being mowed down by bullets and cannon balls, a mercenary leader like Jakob II von Ems would be remembered as a noble knight, winning eternal fame through atoning, by a suicidal onslaught, for having broken his oath to the Emperor, his feudal Lord.
+It is an irony of history that at a time when modern warfare found its roots, with large armies that counted tens of thousands of soldiers pitted against each other in battle, a majority of them being mowed down by bullets and cannon balls, a mercenary leader like Jakob II von Ems would be remembered as a noble knight, winning eternal fame through atoning, by a suicidal onslaught, for having broken his oath to the Emperor, his feudal Lord.

 Jakob's marble tomb resides in the Cathedral of Modena, at the time the Southernmost city under Imperial suzerainty.
 His brother Burkhard had brought him there with a troop of his faithful Landsknechte.
-Short thereafter, Maximilian's formal order reached those to withdraw from the French army, and the episode of Landsknechte regiments in the service of King Louis XII came to its end.
+Short thereafter, Maximilian's formal order reached those to withdraw from the French army, and the episode of Landsknechte regiments in the service of King Louis XII came to an end.

 Jakob's armour was eventually included in Archduke Ferdinand's Hall of Fame at Ambras Castle in Tyrol (Imperial Prelude), and his portrait and short biography figured prominently in the Book of Heroes produced by the Duke.
-Furthermore, the famous German Humanist Ulrich von Hutten, who had fought alongside Jakob at the siege of Padua in 1509 and written a rimed epos about the ensuing campaigns, honoured him with a touching epitaph, rendered in bronzen Hexameter.
+Furthermore, the famous German Humanist Ulrich von Hutten, who had fought alongside Jakob at the siege of Padua in 1509 and written a rimed epos about the ensuing campaigns, honoured him with a touching epitaph rendered in bronze-like Hexameter.

 Wer du auch immer zum Grabmal trittest des schwäbischen Fremdlings,